Mirik9724/Compilator-for-RP/README.md

 DESCRIPTION - pack description

-VERSION_TYPE=range
-range - range of versions, specific - versions separated by commas

-min_version=1.16 - Minimum version

-max_version=1.21.1 - maximum version

-SUPPORTED_VERSIONS - versions that the pack supports (for example 1.20.1, 1.12.2)
+SUPPORTED_VERSIONS - versions that the pack supports (for example 1.20.1, 1.12.2) mapping in mapping.txt

 [Read more here](https://minecraft.wiki/w/Pack.mcmeta)